ilcato/homebridge-Fibaro-HC2/README.md

     npm install -g homebridge-fibaro-hc2

 # Release notes
+Version 0.5.2
++ Added configuration parameter "grouping": put "room" for grouping devices by room, "none" for no grouping at all

 Version 0.5.1
-+ Full implementation of Fibaro RGB controller
++ Full support for Fibaro RGB controller
++ Full support for Danfoss Thermostat

 Version 0.5.0
 + In order to cope with the limits of HomeKit accessory per bridge (100 maximum) the plugin now group Home Center devices into a single HomeKit accessory per room.